 As our goal is self-sufficiency, we exploit all opportunities to produce products – agricultural or animal – that can be processed and refined on the farm itself.
 The farm’s organisation is correspondingly diverse.

 For the utilization of the whey from the cheese dairy, we also have a tradition of pig farming.
 To supplement the protein-rich fodder from cheese production, the animals also receive maize from our own cultivation to cover their energy requirements.
 The meat is processed in our butcher's shop and goes directly into the kitchen or is processed into fine long-life sausages and cold smoked specialities.
-At present, the stables are being redesigned and rebuilt, so the number of animals has been temporarily reduced.
+At present, the stables are being redesigned.
+During the conversion to free-range pig farming, we temporarily obtain pigs from Schloss Herdern and process the meat in our own butchery.

 On some 200 ares of land we produce apples and cider for the production of fruit juice and home-made spirits: Gravenstein apples, quinces, plums, mirabelles and cherries.